 On receiving the EAPOL-Key frame, the Authenticator validates the MIC.
 If the GTK, the IGTK, if present management frame protection is negotiated, and the BIGTK, if presentbeacon protection is enabled, have not yet been configured using the MLME-SETKEYS.request primitive, after the Authenticator has delivered the GTK, IGTK if management frame protection is negotiated and BIGTK if beacon protection is enabled to all associated STAs, it uses the MLME-SETKEYS.request primitive to configure them.

 At 2767.52 change “temporal MGTK” to “MGTK”.

 Proposed resolution:

 REVISED

-Make the changes shown under “Proposed changes” for CID 186 in <this document>, which address the issue raised by the commenter.
+Make the changes shown under “Proposed changes” for CID 186 and CID 188 in <this document>, which address the issue raised by the commenter.